 149-14.
 Site Development Design Criteria.
 [Amended per Planning Board 05-25-99, and 08-26-08]

 - A. Storm Water Management, Erosion Control, and Flood Hazards - 1.
-Purpose
+Purpose f.
+To promote the use of nontraditional and nonstructural storm water management measures;

 The following are the purposes of these regulations: